HarrieO/HarrieO.github.io/_pages/about.md

 Personal Mission
 ------
-Besides my passion for research, I also find it very important to create a healthy and welcoming environment in my field of research.
+Besides my passion for research, I also find it very important to create a healthy and welcoming working environment for researchers and students.
-Through discussion groups and personal mentoring, I dedicated myself to help students feel appreciated and stimulate a healthy attitude towards their research/education.
+Through discussion groups and personal mentoring, I have dedicated myself to help students feel appreciated and stimulate a healthy attitude towards their research/education.
-Finally, I think it is very important create an environment where students (and researchers) of every background should feel welcome and appreciated.
+Finally, I think it is very important create an environment where students and researchers of every background should feel welcome and appreciated.